 The BIG IDEA:

-Our worldview affects our lives because it shapes our beliefs and actions, so learning about our own worldview and the worldviews of others can help us understand the world, others, and ourselves.
+Learning about our own worldview and the worldviews of others can help us understand the world, others, and ourselves.

-Become familiar with what a worldview is, how it affects our lives, and how it serves as a lense for seeing the world.
+Understand what a worldview is, how it affects our lives, and how it serves as a lense for seeing the world.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!